16th Bombardment Operational Training Wing: Prewar

-The 16th Bombardment Wing was first activated at Langley Field, Virginia, in December 1940 as part of the expansion of the Air Corps expansion in response to the war in Europe (Woodring Plan).
+The 16th Bombardment Wing was first activated at Langley Field, Virginia, in December 1940 as part of the expansion of the Air Corps in response to the war in Europe (Woodring Plan).
 Its operational components, the 45th and 46th Bombardment Groups, were assigned in January 1941.
 It moved to Bowman Field, Kentucky, in the spring of 1941.
 In September 1941, the wing was inactivated and its personnel used to form the 5th Air Support Command.